MikeyBurkman/prism/README.md

 ### Help!
  - Adding `--help` as an argument to any of the above calls will spit out some help.
 IE: `run --help` or `run index --help`

+### Running Prism from another script
+ - Prism will look for config files relative to `index.js`.
+If you are calling Prism from another directory, this will likely lead to issues unless you always specify an absolute path to all files.
+To fix this, you may set the `PRISM_HOME` environment variable to another location, and Prism will look for all files relative to that.